+Assets Years

-Assets Years Computers and Software 3
+Computers and software 3

+Right to use asset - building 4

 The Entity reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset exceeds its fair value.
 If it is determined that an impairment loss has occurred, the asset is written down to its net realizable value and a related expense is recognized in the current year.